FireBird702/rostaller/README.md

 [Aftman][aftman] is the toolchain manager.
 You can use it to install rostaller:

-In your project (preferred)
+In your project

 ```bash
 aftman add FireBird702/rostaller
 ```

-Or install globally
+Or globally

 ```bash
 aftman add --global FireBird702/rostaller